rentals

 Rules Regarding Rentals

-If an owner owns a rental and is in compliance with the association's governing documents, a rule may not treat the owner differently because the owner owns a rental unit.
+In a condo association, if an owner owns a rental and is in compliance with the declaration and any rule adopted under Subsection (4) of Section 57-8-8.1, a rule may not treat the owner differently because the owner owns a rental unit, unless the CC&Rs authorize rules to do so.

 However, a rule may: